The people who think mass shootings are staged

 Does it matter?

-The Guardian reports that one survivor, a retired teacher called Mike Cronk, has been forced off social media by the reams of abuse and harassment he's faced in the aftermath - a victim forced to relive a moment of trauma over and over again thanks to people who claim that moment never happened and that he is an actor employed as the public face of a shady government plot.
+The Guardian reports that one survivor, Braden Matejka, has been forced off social media by the reams of abuse and harassment he's faced in the aftermath - a victim forced to relive a moment of trauma over and over again thanks to people who claim that moment never happened and that he is an actor employed as the public face of a shady government plot.

 Conspiracy theories around mass shootings have had real life consequences.
 Parents of children murdered at Sandy Hook have received death threats from conspiracy theorists.